 The ICPC is a multi-tiered competition among teams of students representing institutions of higher education.
 Teams first compete in regional contests held around the world from September to November each year.
-The top teams from each regional contest qualify to advance to the next tier of the competition, culminating in the ICPC World Finals, typically held the following Spring.
-Note: More information will follow soon about this!
+The top teams from each regional contest qualify to advance to the next tier of the competition, culminating in the ICPC World Finals.

 The ICPC is organized according to the ICPC Policies and Procedures.
 For each regional contest, the Regional Contest Director (RCD) is charged with executing a regional contest in accordance with the regional rules and ICPC policies, procedures, and guidelines.
 Regional rules may vary to accommodate differences in educational systems and host computing facilities.

 The contest rules for the ECNA RPC conform to The Rules of The ICPC Regional Contests as prescribed by the ICPC Steering Committee.
 In addition, the following rules and/or clarifications are specific to the ECNA RPC, as allowed under the "Organization" heading in the aforementioned document.
 Please read and save all rules for reference.

 The ICPC ECNA RPC Steering Committee is responsible for establishing contest rules, policies, and guidelines for the ICPC ECNA RPC.
 The Committee is composed of the Site Directors, the Chief Judge, the Systems Manager, and the RCD.
 They oversee the conducting of the ICPC ECNA RPC, review The ICPC ECNA RPC Official Rules document, approve registration fees and budget, and recommend the ECNA RCD for the following year.